AtheMathmo/cpuprofiler/README.md

 - Better crate documentation
 - Expose other functions from google's cpuprofiler.
 This allows more options, status checks and more.
 - Can we write a sampling profiler in Rust?!
+- Integration with cargo-profiler?

+## License

+This project has a BSD license to match the gperftools license.
+Which makes sense, I think?